webdeveric/what-template-am-i-using/readme.txt

 1. Visit front end of your site.

 == Changelog ==

+= 0.1.5 =
+* Updated css for the panel opening transition.
+It adds padding on the html element instead of margin on the  body.
+I did this to account for people using the body element as a container and giving it a specific width.
+* I updated the behavior of the close button.

 = 0.1.4 =
 * This is a complete rewrite to include more functionality and to update the styles.